ositaka/design-code-tips-v2/src/pages/code/2021-05-03-replace-text-with-css-only.md

   - CSS
 ---

-In this snippet you can see an example I've made to replace the default text of a "Download PDF" button.
+In this snippet, you can see an example I have made to replace the default text of a "Download PDF" button.

-This might be a good solution if you don't have any other way of replacing text on your website.
+This might be a good solution if you do not have any other way of replacing text on your website.
 Here, I am replacing the English text with the Portuguese correspondent text.

 ```css
 a.download-lnk-pdf {